How to Budget for an Agile Software Development Project

 - Recommended technological stack: An outline of the programming languages and technologies that will best suit the requirements.
 Often, a comparative table is used to present the pros and cons of each recommended approach.

 - Functional and nonfunctional requirements: This captures the details of the potential product, including vision, scope, and a description of user functionality.

-- Project plan: A step-by-step plan for how the project should run in order to achieve on-time and on-budget delivery.
+- Project plan: A step-by-step plan for how the project should run to achieve on-time and on-budget delivery.

 - Cost estimation: Detailed cost estimates that provide granular analysis.
 Usually, at this point, estimates are so precise that budget overruns rarely happen.

 From a business perspective, discovery helps uncover new opportunities and/or verify a business idea.
 The results of this process might influence or even shift the direction of any further product development.
-In other words, the process provides invaluable insights at a very early stage.
+This method provides invaluable insights at a very early stage.

-By investing time in discovery, you can minimize the project risks that are associated with cost and schedule overruns.
+By investing time in discovery, you can minimize the project risks associated with cost and schedule overruns.

 - Reduce complexity: In many cases, costs rise when software architecture and integration grow in complexity.
-One common example is integrating an application with several different payment gateways, and then trying to process all of them within the application itself.
+One typical example is integrating an application with several different payment gateways, and then trying to process all of them within the app itself.
 In a case like this, explore the possibility of utilizing third-party solutions instead.

 - Reduce scope: To achieve this, you might try using sophisticated techniques like story maps.
 Alternatively, you can eliminate some of the application’s less-necessary functionalities; if you have a detailed estimate (such as the one you got by going through the discovery phase), this is easy.